The Ancient Cities of the Silk Road Uzbekistan and Turkmenistan

 Trip will end with airport transfer (B)

-Tour costs and Dates
+Tour Costs And Dates

 We guarantee all tour departures for a minimum of 2 passengers.
 In order to confirm your booking we will need a non-refundable deposit of 400 USD per person.
 The final invoice will be sent to you 4 weeks before the tour departure, the final cost dependent on the final group size.
 If the following dates or the described itinerary does not meet your travel needs, please write to us, we can arrange a customized tour for you.